dell/ansible-powerscale/README.md

 * [Maintanence](#maintanence)

 ## License
 Ansible collection for PowerScale is released and licensed under the GPL-3.0 license.
 See [LICENSE](https://github.com/dell/ansible-powerscale/blob/main/LICENSE) for the full terms.
-Ansible modules and modules utilities that are part of the Ansible collection for PowerScale are released and licensed under the Apache 2.0 license.
-See [MODULE-LICENSE](https://github.com/dell/ansible-powerscale/blob/main/MODULE-LICENSE) for the full terms.

 ## Supported platforms
   * Dell PowerScale OneFS versions 9.4.x, 9.5.x, 9.7.x, and 9.8.x